x-y-z/linux-1gb-thp/Documentation/dev-tools/kasan.rst

 ~~~~~~~~~~~~~

 With ``CONFIG_KUNIT`` built-in, ``CONFIG_KASAN_KUNIT_TEST`` can be built-in
-on any architecure that supports KASAN.
+on any architecture that supports KASAN.
 These and any other KUnit
 tests enabled will run and print the results at boot as a late-init
 call.